hadley/adv-r/Rcpp.md

 Also notice the type of the iterator: `NumericVector::iterator`.
 Each vector type has it's own iterator type: `LogicalVector::iterator`, `CharacterVector::iterator` etc.

 Iterators also allow us to use the C++ equivalents of the apply family of functions.
 For example, we could again rewrite to use the `accumulate` function, which takes an starting and ending iterator and adds all the values in between.
+The third argument to accumulate gives the initial value: it's particularly important because this also determines the data type that accumulate uses (here we use `0.0` and not `0` so that accumulate uses a `double`, not an `int`.)

     cppFunction('
       #include <numeric>
       double sum4(NumericVector x) {

-        double total = std::accumulate(x.begin(), x.end(), 0);
+        double total = std::accumulate(x.begin(), x.end(), 0.0);
         return(total);
       }
     ')